Last Revised: 2019-11-21

 The general membership of RMWPPP shall select three officers to preside over the Annual Meetings.
 The three officers will carry the title of Chair, Vice-Chair, and Secretary/Treasurer.
 Officers shall be selected from the eleven Directors of the Steering Committee.
 Officers of the Steering Committee shall serve a three-year progressive term.
-Following the progression, the Chair shall automatically be appointed to Immediate Past-Chair and remain as an Officer on the Steering Committee for one additional year.
+Following the progression, the Chair shall be automatically be appointed to Immediate Past-Chair and remain as an Officer on the Steering Committee for one additional year.
 Vacancies among the Officers shall be filled such that all Officers are representatives of State Highway Agencies.

 SECTION 5.
 Terms of Service for Directors and Officers.